maiz-an/AutoDriveFetch/README.md

 No.

-Once rclone token is saved inside:
+Once the token is saved inside:

 ```
 Source\rclone.conf
 ```

-It stays valid for years unless:
+It stays valid unless:

 * You revoke Google permissions manually
 * You delete the Source folder